viniciusdiogo/AEM-gulp-sass-workflow/README.md

 Use this to do tools for working with AEM's front end tasks.
 This app does the following tasks:

-- SASS watch for changes to files, and then compile, create sourcemap, minify, "vault" to JCR using cURL, and livereload the browser (Chrome only).
+- SASS watch for changes to files, and then compile, create sourcemap, compress, "vault" to JCR using cURL, and livereload the browser (Chrome only).
-- Javascript watch for changes to files, and then concat, minify, uglify, and vault to JCR.
+- Javascript watch for changes to files, and then concat, minify, uglify, vault, livereload.
 - Manually build local AEM instances via special commands, see below.

 The heart of this app is using cURL -T (essentially, send a file via HTTP POST) to send up compiled CSS and JS to the JCR without having to bother with vlt or (ugh) vaultclipse.
 It is VERY fast and way better than any of the alternatives.
 This allows you to decouple your front end assets from AEM and avoid clientlibraries which as of at least 5.6 have caused constant headaches.
 This app will need heavy modification inside of the gulpfile to work at all!
 See comments.